• Skip to primary navigation

 • Green onions: also known as scallions.
 I like to use them fresh.

-• Cornstarch: I use it to stabilise the mixture, to help the quiche set, and to absorb any excess moisture from the cottage cheese.
+• Cornstarch: It acts as a stabilizer. to help the quiche set, and to absorb any excess moisture from the cottage cheese.

 • Spinach: I used fresh baby leaf spinach.
-If you use frozen, make sure you drain it really well otherwise it'll affect the consistency.
+If you use frozen spinach, make sure you drain it really well otherwise it'll affect the consistency.

 • Salt.